Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Results and Discussion

 The optimized parameters are summarized in Table {\ref{table:Optimized_Parameters}}.
 When comparing the optimal sensitivities at acceleration noise factor $\varepsilon=10^{-1/2}$, with and without optical spring and homodyne readout scheme, the simulated sensitivity corresponds to an SNR of $6.24$ and $4.04$ respectively.
 This is an improvement factor of about $1.5$ times.

 Next, we compare the optimized sensitivities at different levels of acceleration noise.
 From the perspective of just SNR, lower acceleration noise leads to higher, optimized SNRs.
-At $\varepsilon=1o^{-2}$, the optimal SNR reaches $33.4$.
+At $\varepsilon=10^{-2}$, the optimal SNR reaches $33.4$.
+This SNR is approximately 40\% of the value of 79.6 obtained in previous studies under idealized conditions without acceleration noise, where optimized quantum locking combined with optical springs and homodyne detection was considered \cite{galaxies11060111}.
+While the absolute SNR is lower, the present approach does not require additional large-scale optical components.
+In quantum locking schemes, sub-cavities with mirror masses comparable to the main test masses are typically required.
+Therefore the present method can be implemented within the existing DECIGO-like configuration, providing advantages in terms of design flexibility and practical feasibility for mission implementation.
 However, as shown in Fig\,\ref{fig:acc_10_to_negative_one} and Fig\,\ref{fig:acc_10_to_negative_three_halves}, when $\varepsilon$ is less than $10^{-1}$, the optimal sensitivity curve develops a sharp dip at $0.1$\,Hz.
 Although, this allows for strong probing of the primordial GWs at this frequency, it comes at the cost of worse sensitivity in the broadband, posing significant limitation is extracting information from other types of GWs.
 Given its broad science goals, therefore, these optical configurations are considered unsuitable for DECIGO.

 Additionally, other practical noise sources, like the thermal noise caused by residual gas inside the satellite should be considered.
 Although the gas pressure varies depending on several factors, assuming a representative value of $10^{-9}$ Pa, as used in previous studies, the optimized sensitivity with $\varepsilon = 10^{-1}$ shows only marginal degradation.
-This suggests that, searching for optical configurations at $\varepsilon$ values less than $10^{-1}$ is impractical due to the increasing impact of residual gas thermal noise.
-Therefore, in this study, we limit out search to acceleration noise factor to ${\varepsilon}{\geq}10^{-1}$.
+This suggests that searching for optical configurations at $\varepsilon$ values less than $10^{-1}$ is impractical due to the increasing impact of residual gas thermal noise.
+Therefore, in this study, we limit our search to acceleration noise factors satisfying ${\varepsilon}{\geq}10^{-1}$.
 Under this condition, the maximum achievable SNR using this method is $8.18$.
-Although this represents about a twofold improvement over the configuration without an optical spring and homodyne detection, it remains insufficient for the reliable detection of primordial gravitational waves.
+Although this corresponds to approximately a twofold improvement compared with the configuration without optical springs and homodyne detection, it still remains insufficient for the robust detection of primordial gravitational waves.
+Since the optimized parameters and achievable SNR depend on both the amplitude and spectral shape of the assumed noise model, it would therefore be important to further investigate the contributions from additional realistic noise sources, particularly around the sensitivity dip region which gives the dominant contribution to the SNR.